ArturWyszomirski/Plugin.Maui.Chat/README.md

 - `TextContent` of string type which holds the user input,
 - `SendMessageCommand` where you decide what happens after firing Send message button.

+> [!NOTE]
+> Send messagge button is disabled if message content is empty or chat is recording, transcribing or hands-free mode is on.
+This behavior can be overwritten by setting `IsSendMessageEnabled` property.

 Example below shows how to bind properties.
 In this scenario every sent message will be repeated and send back after 1 second.

 View: